Military police: Algeria

 The Algerian People's National Armed Forces has maintained military police units since its founding upon Algerian independence in 1962.
 The task of the Algerian military police is to maintain law and order within units and hunt down conscripts trying to flee military service, protect and secure military installations, and organize and move large combat units.
 In the 1990s, three military police battalions were established as combat units, and they have taken part in combat operations.

 Botswana

 The Botswana Defence Force maintains provosts to enforce order within the ranks who are authorized to carry out arrests and to order other service personnel to arrest someone.
 Soldiers and officers suspected of committing offenses may be arrested by military personnel of superior rank.
 An officer may be arrested by another officer of superior rank, while soldiers may be arrested by any officer, warrant officer, or non-commissioned officer.

-Egypt
+Arab Republic of Egypt

 The Egyptian Army maintains a Military Police Corps consisting of 24 battalions, divided into 12 Inland MP battalions (222nd, 224th, 226th, 228th, 230th, 232nd, 234th, 236th, 238th, 240th, 242nd, 244th) and 12 Field MP battalions (221st, 223rd, 225th, 227th, 229th, 231st, 233rd, 235th, 237th, 239th, 241st, 243rd).